 - confirm who is living there

-- require application/screening per your lease
+- require application and screening per your lease

 - enforce occupancy limits and lease terms consistently